nicovandenhooff/indoor-scene-detector/README.md

     source cnn-venv/bin/activate
     ```

-4. Now install all the dependencies in requirements.txt using the following command :
+4. Now install all the dependencies in requirements.txt using the following command:

     ```python3
     pip intsall -r requirements.txt
+    ```

+5. Navigate back to root and install dependencies for React app:

+    ```python3
+    yarn install
     ```

 ## Running the project locally